Swiss Re Corporate Solutions' Comments Regarding COVID-19 for Policies Issued in the United States and in the UK

-The FCA is taking legal action in order to provide policyholders and businesses with clarity on the circumstances in which an insurance policy will provide cover for a business interruption claim resulting from the coronavirus pandemic.
+The FCA has taken legal action in order to provide policyholders and businesses with clarity on the circumstances in which an insurance policy will provide cover for a business interruption claim resulting from the coronavirus pandemic.

 The Test Case is only considering insurance policy wordings that do not require damage to the insured business premises.

-The FCA is asking the High Court to consider a number of factors, such as how to interpret specific terms in such policy wordings and whether insurers can rely on certain exclusions to decline claims.
+The FCA's legal action asked the High Court to consider a number of factors, such as how to interpret specific terms in those policy wordings and whether insurers can rely on certain exclusions to decline claims.
 The Test Case is not intended to encompass all possible disputes under the policy wordings, but to resolve some key contractual uncertainties and legal 'causation' issues to provide clarity for policyholders and insurers.

 Swiss Re Corporate Solutions is not a party to the court action.
 However we are monitoring the situation closely and we will make claims and complaints decisions in line with any relevant court rulings.